kmishraa/Snake-Game/README.md

 4. Controls: The player uses arrow keys (Up, Down, Left, and Right) to change the snake's direction.
 The snake moves continuously in its current direction until directed otherwise.

-5.Game Over Conditions: The game can end in various ways.
-The primary game-over conditions include the snake colliding with the game boundaries (the grid's walls) or colliding with itself (e.g., when the snake's head touches any part of its body).
+5. Game Over Conditions: The game can end in various ways.
+The primary game-over conditions include the snake colliding with the game boundaries (the grid's walls) or colliding with itself (e.g. when the snake's head touches any part of its body).

 6.Score: The game keeps track of the player's score, which increases every time the snake eats a food item.
 The score is usually displayed on the screen.